ClickUp vs Trello: Complete Comparison (2026)

 Honest verdict

 ClickUp is the power tool.
 Fifteen views, task dependencies, sprint management, collaborative Docs, Whiteboards, and ClickUp Brain AI make it one of the most capable project management platforms available.
-But the learning curve is real, performance can lag in larger workspaces, and AI costs stack on top of per-user pricing.
+But the learning curve is real (2-3 weeks), performance can lag in larger workspaces (30s+ for status changes in some reports), and AI costs stack on top of per-user pricing ($9-$28/user/month extra, billed per seat).

 Trello is the simple tool.
-The board/list/card interface is immediately productive, the free plan is generous, and Butler handles everyday automations.
-But the 2025 redesign frustrated many longtime users, boards break down past 50-100 cards, and the lack of dependencies or workload management limits what you can manage.
+The board/list/card interface is immediately productive, the free plan works for individuals, and Butler handles everyday automations.
+But the May 2025 redesign frustrated a large portion of the user base (200-post Atlassian complaint thread), boards break down past 50-100 cards, and the lack of dependencies or workload management limits what you can manage.

 For complex project management with large teams, ClickUp is the better choice.
 For straightforward Kanban task tracking with minimal overhead, Trello is the better choice.